 - Inspiration – Xenia Concerts Inc. seeks to inspire audiences by exposing them to new arts experiences

 - Community – Xenia Concerts Inc. seeks to nurture social development and create community through accessible and inclusive arts events

-Xenia Concerts Inc. firmly believe that live classical concerts should be inclusive events that enrich the lives of all types of audiences, and that everyone deserves equal access to high quality live performances of classical music.
-While Xenia Concerts are open to the general public, our unique approach to programming makes these chamber music performances more accessible and appealing for those living with autism while presenting incredible artists performing classical and jazz masterpieces.
-Xenia Concerts happen in spaces that allow audiences to listen in the way they feel most comfortable, even if this means moving around and making sound.
+Xenia Concerts Inc. firmly believes that concerts should be inclusive events that enrich the lives of all types of audiences, and that everyone deserves equal access to high quality live performances of classical music.
+While Xenia Concerts are open to the general public, our unique approach to programming makes these chamber music performances more accessible and appealing for audiences who self-identify as having little or no access to traditional concerts, while at the same time maintaining a commitment to presenting internationally acclaimed artists performing at the highest standard.
+Whether Xenia is presenting for members of the autism community, or other individuals or groups who want better access to the arts, Xenia Concerts happen in spaces that allow audiences to listen in the way they feel most comfortable, even if this means moving around and making sound.
 Audience members can sit, stand, dance, and play with toys as they enjoy the music.

-In May 2017 Xenia Concerts Inc. officially became a Registered Charity.
-Xenia Concerts Inc. is working with other organizations across North America to bring Xenia Concerts to more and more communities.
+Xenia Concerts Inc. officially became a Registered Charity in May of 2017.
+Xenia Concerts Inc. is grateful to have a number of supportive partner organizations that help us bring Xenia Concerts to communities across Canada.
 In the future, Xenia Concerts Inc. will develop new projects that will bring incredible music and art to every person in society regardless of what might stand in their way.